“Brethren, I speak in the manner of men: Though it is only a man’s covenant, yet if it is confirmed, no one annuls or adds to it.”

 Though it is only a man’s covenant,

 A “covenant” is a voluntary disposition of property.
-This is another way of saying “promise” although a covenant is a more solemn agreement.
-It is a verbal agreement.
+This is another way of saying “promise,” although a covenant or contract is a more solemn agreement.
+It is a verbal agreement, a contract made between people.

 yet if it is confirmed,